 Stavra A. Xanthakos, MD, MS Co-Director, Steatohepatitis Center 513-636-4415 email@example.com

 Medical Director, Surgical Weight Loss Program for Teens

 Non-alcoholic fatty liver disease and steatohepatitis; pediatric obesity; bariatric surgery; nutrition

-Stavra A. Xanthakos, MD, is an assistant professor in the Division of Gastroenterology, Hepatology and Nutrition and the co-director of the Cincinnati Children’s Steatohepatitis Center, the medical director of the Surgical Weight Loss Program for Teens, and an attending physician in the Gastroenterology Division.
+Stavra A. Xanthakos, MD, is an assistant professor and attending physician in the Division of Gastroenterology, Hepatology and Nutrition, the co-director of the Cincinnati Children’s Steatohepatitis Center, and the medical director of the Surgical Weight Loss Program for Teens.
 She also partners with physicians and staff in Cincinnati Children’s Center for Better Health and Nutrition in the evaluation and management of pediatric patients suffering from severe pediatric obesity and related complications.

 Dr. Xanthakos has published extensively in the field of pediatric obesity, bariatric medicine and non-alcoholic fatty liver disease.
 She regularly is invited to speak about pediatric obesity evaluation and management, particularly bariatric medicine, and pediatric nonalcoholic fatty liver disease.

 Residency: Pediatrics, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 1997-2000.